tekumara/notes/vim.md

 paste before - `P`
 paste after - `p`
-paste before from system clipboard - `"*p`
+paste before from system clipboard - `"*p` reindent - `=` - this will deindent if the indentation is incorrect.

 `ciw` to replace the word under the cursor ([ref](https://stackoverflow.com/questions/1379198/how-to-delete-a-word-and-go-into-insert-mode-in-vim))